Dani-Gordon/CineMap-server/README.md

 # Project Overview
 ***

 > The team met and discussed ideas for Project #3.
 We discussed all the ideas each of us had for the project and decided on creating an app for World Cinema.
-The inspiration for the project was wanting to the user to be inspired to watch a new film, learn something new about that culture and/or part of the world and to incorporate worldwide travel in the form of user experience.
+The inspiration for the project was wanting the user to be inspired to watch a new film, learn something new about that culture and/or part of the world and to incorporate worldwide travel in the form of user experience.
 The goal of the application was for the user to be able to click on parts of the world and see the films that have been created in that region/country or have the app choose a random movie for the user if desired.
 The information provided to the user would include the continent and country where the film was produced and/or production companies for the film operated, the director, languages the film is available in, the release year and length of the film.

 Once the idea was solidified, the team sketched out the framework for the idea itself using Excalidraw.
 See below: